0x7a6b4c/SkyEye/README.md

 ```

 #### 📦 2.
 SkyEye Platform (WebApp) - Docker Container
 We also support Docker to containerize the entire SkyEye environment.
-So please install [Docker](https://www.docker.com/) first.
+Install [Docker](https://www.docker.com/) first to faciliate the installation process.

 ```bash
 # 1. Clone the repo